borntofrappe/game-development/Games/Mazes/README.md

   - loop through the grid top to bottom, left to right

-  - look for the first unvisited cell with a visited neighbor
+  - look for the first unvisited cell with visited neighbor(s)

-  - connect the cell with the neighbor, and visit the same cell
+  - connect the cell with one of its neighbors

   - resume the random walk picking a neighbor at random

+- repeat the random walk until every cell has been visited

-In the implementation, I rely on a `goto` statement to break out of the nested loop.
+_Please note_: in the implementation, I rely on a `goto` statement to break out of the nested loop.

 ### Recursive Backtracker

 The algorithm is similar to Hunt and Kill (and therefore Aldous-Broder), but it does differ in the way it seeks an unvisited cell.
 Faced against a visited cell, it goes through the previous cells (backtracking its way on the beaten path), and looks for unvisited neighbors cell by cell.

 It is based on the concept of a stack, a data structure where you add items to and remove items from the end.
-In lua, with `table.insert` and `table.remove`.
+In lua, with the table library supports this data structure with `table.insert` and `table.remove`.

-- pick a cell at random and add it to the stack (above)
+- pick a cell at random, visit it and add it to the stack

-- from the top of the stack, pick a neighbor at random
+- pick a cell from the top of the stack,

+- pick a neighbor at random

 - if the neighbor has not already been visited, connect the current cell to said neighbor